Professor David Carey

 PhD research positions

-For a PhD position you will normally require a good Honours degree or MSc in Electronic Engineering, Physics or Materials.
-Current PhD positions include
+For a PhD position in one the areas above you will normally require a good Honours degree or MSc in Electronic Engineering, Physics or Material Science.

 Teaching